magento/merchdocs/src/magento/magento-account-share.md

    You can use the [Adobe Commerce Help Center](https://support.magento.com/hc/en-us) from the shared account to search for articles and troubleshooting information, find patches for known issues, and create support tickets.

    {:.bs-callout-info}
-   After receiving shared access, the user needs to log in to your [Commerce account](https://account.magento.com/customer/account/login), navigate to _Shared Access_, and click the **Support** tab.
+   After receiving shared access, the user needs to log in to their [Commerce account](https://account.magento.com/customer/account/login), navigate to _Shared Access_, and click the **Support** tab.
 This needs to be done the first time only, in order to ensure that the [Commerce Help Center](https://support.magento.com/hc/en-us) is configured properly through the `SSO` call.

 1. To return to your own account, click the **Back** button in your browser and set **Switch Accounts** to `My Account`.